wikty/Notes/A Primer on Neural Network Models for Natural Language Processing/README.md

 It may be the case that under some circumstances, when the feature space is relatively small and the training data is plentiful, or when we do not wish to share statistical information between distinct words, there are gains to be made from using the one-hot representations.
 However, this is still an open research question, and there are no strong evidence to either side.

-It is important to note that representing features as dense vectors is an integral part of the neural network framework.
-In fact, using sparse, one-hot vectors as input when training a neural network amounts to dedicating the first layer of the network to learning a dense embedding vector for each feature based on the training data.

 Representing words as dense vectors for input to a neural network was introduced by Bengio et al (Bengio et al., 2003) in the context of neural language modeling.
 It was introduced to NLP tasks in the pioneering work of Collobert, Weston and colleagues (2008, 2011).
 Using embeddings for representing not only words but arbitrary features was popularized following Chen and Manning (2014).

 ## Core Features and Combination Features